 3. Develop A Vision

 While a sense of urgency can be established using facts and reasoning, a clear vision relies heavily on emotional commitment.
 It’s the same kind of commitment that’s behind large-scale socio-political changes, the work of humanitarian organizations, and world-changing initiatives.
-A clear vision and strategy for achieving the vision make change feel more concrete and help employees achieve their goals faster.
+A clear vision and strategy for achieving the vision make change feel more concrete and can help employees achieve their goals faster.

 4. Communicate The Change Vision